American Revolution: Native Americans

-Joseph Brant (also Thayendanegea) of the powerful Mohawk tribe in New York was the most prominent indigenous leader against the Patriot forces.
+Joseph Brant (also Thayendanegea) of the powerful Mohawk tribe in New York was the most prominent Indigenous leader against the Patriot forces.
 In 1778 and 1780, he led 300 Iroquois warriors and 100 white Loyalists in multiple attacks on small frontier settlements in New York and Pennsylvania, killing many settlers and destroying villages, crops, and stores.

-In 1779, the Continental Army forced the hostile indigenous people out of upstate New York when Washington sent an army under John Sullivan which destroyed 40 evacuated Iroquois villages in central and western New York.
-Sullivan systematically burned the empty villages and destroyed about 160,000 bushels of corn that composed the winter food supply.
+In 1779, the Continental Army forced the hostile Indigenous people out of upstate New York when Washington sent an army under John Sullivan which destroyed 40 evacuated Iroquois villages in central and western New York.
 The Battle of Newtown proved decisive, as the Patriots had an advantage of three-to-one, and it ended significant resistance; there was little combat otherwise.
 Facing starvation and homeless for the winter, the Iroquois fled to Canada.
-The British resettled them in Ontario, providing land grants as compensation for some of their losses.

-At the peace conference following the war, the British ceded lands which they did not really control, and which they did not consult about with their indigenous allies during the treaty negotiations.
+At the peace conference following the war, the British ceded lands which they did not really control, without consultation with their Indigenous allies.
 They transferred control to the United States of all the land south of the Great Lakes east of the Mississippi and north of Florida.
 Calloway concludes:

-The British did not give up their forts until 1796 in the Ohio country and Illinois country; they kept alive the dream of forming an allied indigenous nation there, which they referred to an "Indian barrier state".
-That goal was one of the causes of the War of 1812.